WinstonKamau/opencart-deployment-script/README.md

 After running the commands above ensure that you have a custom image called opencart-base-image on your Google Cloud Platform project.

 ### Deploying the application.

+To deploy our application, we need to set up the infrastructure that will be running on Google Cloud Platform.
+This will require creating a virtual machine for our website, and setting up networking for the VM.
+This process will need to be done for every deployment, therefore requiring automation.
+To automate it we need a scripting language to enable us achieve infrastructure as code.
+To do this we choose **Terraform**.
+I value [terraform](https://www.terraform.io/) for its ease of use, its integration with many cloud environments, its high support; with new versions being released frequently, its quality of being free with good documentation.

 #### Setting up Google Cloud Platform for deployment.